Tuesday, April 16, 2024

 So the theme was friendship and money.
 And the cost was having an honest conversation with our friends.
 It can feel so awful to say, we just can't afford to do X, whatever X is, right now.
 Or soften it with a 'we haven't budgeted for X this month, perhaps next month.'

-But as with my woman in her 50's found, her friends didn't want to spend so much money on her extravagances.
+But as with my client in her 50's found, her friends just didn't want to spend so much money on her extravagances.

 I tell people they have to be sensitive to the financial realities of others, and not judge them for not wanting to spend the same amount as you do on events you are creating.
 So have the destination wedding, but be aware that some people, even close friends and family, just won't be able to come.
 And accept that with grace.

-And if you are finally free to go to all the expensive places you've wanted to see, perhaps invite your friends and say, I'll pay for dinner, you do the tickets (or vica versa) Or perhaps have an event night out less frequently and intersperse them with quiet nights in or simple diner dinners, so your friends can opt in or out in ways that work for them.
+And if you are finally free to go to all the expensive places you've wanted to see, perhaps invite your friends and say, I'll treat this time, you chose the next, (or vica versa) Or perhaps have an event night out less frequently and intersperse them with quiet nights in or simple diner dinners, so your friends can opt in or out in ways that work for them.

 And finally, sitters, reliable ones that play with your kids and make it so you can relax and be in the moment, well, they do cost.
 That conundrum beat a lot of parents that I saw in Tribeca when my kiddo was young.
 We traded sleep overs a lot, taking friends kids and then having them take ours, so not only did we get a night out but a sleep in!
 But I did that mainly with my friends who also had one child.
 Doing that with 2 or 3 kids, that's much harder!